Business Central Access with Microsoft 365 Licenses

 Empower departments that don’t run on Business Central to self-serve, by accessing key data needed to successfully perform their tasks, eliminating the need for continually requesting data from others.

 Increase collaboration efficacy so that tasks and projects that span across departments complete on time, by eliminating the friction that is typically associated with access denied errors due to licensing.

 Increase team performance so that people can make data-driven decisions that are inclusive of everyone in the group, even if they don’t work in Business Central.

-Meet licensing budget targets, by assigning licences that progressively match employee needs, with Microsoft 365 licences for read-only access, Dynamics 365 Business Central Team Member licences for limited write access, and Dynamics 365 Business Central Essentials or Premium for full write access.
+Meet licensing budget targets by assigning licenses that progressively match employee needs, with Microsoft 365 licenses for read-only access, Dynamics 365 Business Central Team Member licenses for limited write access, and Dynamics 365 Business Central Essentials or Premium for full write access.

 Improve data security by reducing the need for pasting screen snippets of business data outside of data governance boundaries.

-When a person accesses Business Central with a Microsoft 365 licence, this licence entitles the user to read (but not write) Business Central data through a simplified UI in Microsoft Teams.
+When a person accesses Business Central with a Microsoft 365 license, the license entitles the user to read (but not write) Business Central data through a simplified user interface in Microsoft Teams.
 This section explains these use rights and limitations that help you plan how to configure and make the most out of this capability.
-For more information on this licence type compared to other Business Central licences, consult the Dynamics 365 licensing guide.
+For more information on this license type compared to other Business Central licenses, consult the Dynamics 365 licensing guide.

 Users are entitled to access Business Central data in Microsoft Teams.
-The following table summarises which of the different methods of accessing the Business Central service are allowed with this licence.
+The following table summarizes which of the different methods of accessing the Business Central service are allowed with this license.

 |Client accessing the Business Central service||Access|